UPDATE ON SERVICES DURING COVID-19 PANDEMIC

 Edgewood’s Kinship Support Network is available for caregivers and their families in need of assistance and support.
 Kinship caregivers and children must reside within either San Francisco or San Mateo counties.
 The kinship caregiver must also be the primary caregiver and guardian of the child(ren) to be eligible for this program.

 Keep doing what you're doing with such competent personnel who attend to the needs of the children as well as those of the grandparents.
-We are deeply thankful for everything you do for us.Laura, Kinship Caregiver
+We are deeply thankful for everything you do for us.Lydia, Kinship Caregiver